w3f/General-Grants-Program/grants/grants.md

      1. We would like **all** teams to start by adding a few details to our dedicated [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
 This makes it easy for us to manage all applications in one place.
 Afterwards, please continue to fill out the appropriate GitHub templates.
         * This Google Form also allows teams to send any private financial information to supplement their public application, or for teams to make a fully private application.
 Note that priority will be given to public applications.
      1. For public applications, with or without public financial information, the next step is to fork this repository.
-     1. In the newly created fork, create a copy of the **application template** ([Link](https://github.com/w3f/Web3-collaboration/blob/master/grants/grant_application_template.md)), and make sure to add it to the correct sub-folder depending on whether it is a [Targeted](https://github.com/w3f/Web3-collaboration/tree/master/grants/targeted), or [Speculative](https://github.com/w3f/Web3-collaboration/tree/master/grants/speculative) application.
-Most applications will be into the speculative folder.
+     1. In the newly created fork, create a copy of the **application template** ([Link](https://github.com/w3f/Web3-collaboration/blob/master/grants/grant_application_template.md)), and make sure to add it to the [Speculative](https://github.com/w3f/Web3-collaboration/tree/master/grants/speculative) sub-folder.
+Most applications will be into the speculative folder, in the few cases where we have issued an RfP then the response will be into the [Targeted](https://github.com/w3f/Web3-collaboration/tree/master/grants/targeted) sub-folder.
      1. Label the file as "project_name.md".
      1. Fill out the template with the details of your project.
      1. Once you have filled out the template, and are happy that it is complete, click on "create new pull request".